dodyirawan85/dell-vostro-3468-hackintosh/README.md

 USB ports are working as expected.

-Use USBInject-All.kext then with Hackintool disable all unused ports and generate a USBPorts.kext
+Use USBInject-All.kext then with Hackintool disable all unused ports and generate a SSDT-UIAC.aml and SSDT-USBX.aml

 #### Ethernet